Leandro Bacuna

-Leandro Jones Johan Bacuna (born 21 August 1991) is a professional footballer who plays as a midfielder or right-back for Watford.
-Bacuna was capped 20 times at youth levels for the Netherlands and also represented the Netherlands Antilles at youth level.
-Bacuna represents the Curaçao national team, the successor side to the Netherlands Antilles, and won the Caribbean Cup with the side in 2017.
+Leandro Jones Johan Bacuna (born 21 August 1991) is a professional footballer who plays as a midfielder or right-back for TFF First League club Bandırmaspor.
+Born in the Netherlands, he was a former youth international for them, before switching to represent the Curaçao national team at senior level.
+He is their joint most-capped player along with Eloy Room.

 Club career

 Groningen

 On 30 October 2009, Bacuna made his first team debut for Groningen in an Eredivisie match against PSV.
 Bacuna has also played for Groningen's youth teams.
 On 6 November 2009, he scored his first goal for the first team in a league match against Heracles Almelo, an eventual 4–1 victory for Groningen.

 Aston Villa

 It was announced on 13 June 2013 that Bacuna had signed a three-year contract with Premier League club Aston Villa.
 Handed the number 7 shirt, Bacuna impressed many with his debut season for the Villains, despite constantly playing out of position at right back.
 Bacuna scored his first Premier League goal on 28 September at home to Manchester City.
 His second goal came from a free-kick in the claret and blues' 2–0 victory over Cardiff City.
 He continued his goalscoring run with goals against West Bromwich Albion, Everton and Norwich.

 In the 2014–15 season, however, Bacuna found it harder to break into the starting line-up, starting just one game in the Premier League.
 On 15 February 2015, he scored the first of two Villa goals in the fifth round of the FA Cup in a 2–1 win over Leicester City, taking the club into the quarter-finals.

 On 20 August 2015, Bacuna signed a new long-term contract with the club.